-At retirement, the member's benefit is calculated as if the sum of the member's contributions, with interest, and the city-financed monetary credits with interest.
-The retiring member may select one of seven monthly benefit payment options.
-Members may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the total member's deposits and interest.
+At retirement, the member's benefit is calculated as if the sum of the Member's contributions, with interest, and the city-financed monetary credits with interest.
+The retiring Member may select one of seven monthly benefit payment options.
+Members may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the total Member contributions and interest.